MellowNight/IOCTL-hook/README.md

-example usage functions in UserMode.cpp
+example usage functions in driverCommands.h

 # realExtern
 kernel driver that hooks ioctl with multiple abilities such as sig scanning and read/writing